 Asian American Awareness Month

 UIC’s Asian American Awareness Month is held in April.
-It consists of a month-long series of events, talks, workshops, and movie screenings relating to issues of concern to Asian Americans.
-The aim of the month is both to increase campus awareness of Asian American concerns, and to celebrate the diversity of the cultures and traditions of Asian Americans on campus.
+It consists of a month-long series of events relating to issues of concern to Asian Americans.
+The aim of the month is both to increase campus awareness of Asian American concerns and to celebrate the diversity of the cultures and traditions of Asian Americans on campus.

 The first Asian American Awareness Week at UIC was organized by the Coalition for Asian American Studies in March 2000.
 They also held a protest and rally to lobby for an Asian American Studies program, a cultural center, and an academic support network.